When is medication used to treat melanoma?

 Advanced basal cell carcinoma is rare.
 Less than 1% of cases are locally advanced.
 Only 0.04% of cases are metastatic (spread throughout the body).8 However, locally advanced basal cell carcinoma can cause substantial damage to tissue, cartilage and bone.7

-Two targeted therapies are available to treat certain forms of advanced basal cell carcinoma.
-Both are taken by mouth.
-They are:
+Targeted therapies are available to treat certain forms of advanced basal cell carcinoma.
+They include:

 - Odomzo® (sonidegib) treats locally advanced basal cell carcinoma.